sridhar-sp/android-playground/AIDL/README.md

 # Android IPC (using AIDL)

-## Quick guide to AIDL.
+### Quick guide to AIDL.

-### What's AIDL
+## What's AIDL

-Android Interface Definition Language (AIDL), using which we can create common interface which both client and server agree upon in order to communicate with each other using IPC.
+AIDL (Android Interface Definition Language) is used to create a common interface for client-server communication in Android.
+Both client and server can agree on the common interface to communicate with each other using IPC.

 AIDL supports all java primitive data types and handful of wrapper data types, such as String, List, Map

 ## Android IPC

-* Note: Communication between two android apps can be achieved using multiple ways, in this blog we are going to discuss about IPC using AIDL
+* Note: Android apps can communicate using several methods; this guide focuses on IPC via AIDL.

-### What we are going to build
+## What we are going to build

 To demonstrate AIDL in action, we'll build a practical example: a sensor data logging system consisting of two
 applications: